Encisam/googlereviews/README.md

 # To run

-Prior to running, you will need an '.env' file to put the OpenAI key and write some constants like DB config, port, etc...
+Prior to run, you will need an '.env' file to put the OpenAI key and write some constants like DB config, port, etc...
 Moreover, you must insert at least 3 users with pass in your database or the program will fail.
 Next, run 'npm run start'